livewire/livewire/docs/installation.md

 composer require livewire/livewire
 ```

-That's it—really.
+That's it — really.
 If you want more customization options, keep reading.
 Otherwise, you can jump right into using Livewire.

 ## Publishing the configuration file

-Livewire is "zero-config", meaning you can use it by following conventions without any need for special configuration.
-However, you may still want to customize it further.
-In those cases, you can publish and customize Livewire's config file by running the following Artisan command:
+Livewire is "zero-config", meaning you can use it by following conventions without any additional configuration.
+However, if needed, you can publish and customize Livewire's configuration file by running the following Artisan command:

 ```shell
 php artisan livewire:publish --config
 ```

-This will create a new `livewire.php` file in your Laravel app under: `config/livewire.php`
+This will create a new `livewire.php` file in your Laravel application's `config` directory.

 ## Manually including Livewire's frontend assets